logo

 Dear Baked or Bored,

-Hats off to you for taking control of your health and seeking strategies to make changes to your substance use.
-You acknowledge at the outset that your trip (pun intended) may be full of challenges, temptations, and other potholes that could slow you down or send you back to the starting line.
-The good news is that there are a number of strategies and resources that can help you limit your substance use in a way that feels right to you.
+Kudos to you for taking control of your health and seeking to make changes to your substance use!
+The good news is that there are several strategies and resources available to help you limit your substance use, and you can choose what feels right to you.
 Additionally, there are many ways to have fun that don't include alcohol or marijuana.
-You also don’t have to do it alone!
-It’s totally okay to make a few pit stops along the way and check in with a supportive friend, relative, or a professional to help you stay on course.
+Through this process you may find a new hobby or reengage in a past interest.
+You also don’t have to do it alone.
+It’s okay to make a few pit stops along the way to changing your habits and check in with a supportive friend, relative, or professional to help you reach your goals.

-So, what is there to do besides watching movies and streaming TV?
+So, what’s there to do besides watching movies and streaming TV shows?
 As you begin to reduce your substance use, take some time to reflect on what makes you feel happy and fulfilled socially, professionally, academically, or spiritually.
-This may help guide you towards activities that you'll enjoy, regardless of what you've had to drink.
+This may help guide you towards activities that you'll enjoy without the presence of substances.
+This could also be a time to explore other activities and hobbies you haven’t tried yet.
+Is there an activity you’ve always wanted to try but haven’t had the time?
+Is there something you and your friend group have talked about doing but haven’t gotten around to?

 Best of luck on the road to personal change!